CarlinGebyte/CarlinGebyte/README.md

 - 👋 Hi, I’m @CarlinGebyte
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming - Software develop
 - 🌱 I’m currently learning Java, JavaScript, Python, Git
 - 💞️ I’m looking to collaborate in software projects to get experience and get a lot of knowledge
 - 📫 How to reach me krapulayt@gmail.com